igniushka/interest-calculator/README.md

 # interest-calculator

-Requires:
-Java17, Gradle: 8.6
+Developed using Java17.
+Requires gradle 8.6 or other compatible version.

-To start the app:
+To start the app run:
 ```
 gradle run -q --console=plain
 ```